OMGAMESERVER/omgameserver-anonymous-access-extension/README.md

 # omgameserver-anonymous-access-extension
-Extension to provide anonymous access by secret key with one time connected clients limits
+Extension to provide anonymous access by access keys with one time connected clients limits